BrendanSChang/verge/README.md

 TODO:

 1. Keep a longer list of previous locations/velocities to average.
-2. Tune EWMA weight, update interval, threshold distance, and detection threshold.
+2. Tune parameters.
-3. Test the application along the four test destinations.
+3. Test the application along an indoor/outdoor path.
-4. Use DeviceMotion and Pedometer data to do dead reckoning for indoor localization.
-5. Indoor/outdoor detection.
-6. Collect IMU data indoors.
+4. Test accuracy of magnetic heading indoors.